-- Take off some or all of your clothing and wear a hospital gown for the duration of your exam - Remove metal objects, such as a belt, jewelry, dentures, eyeglasses and hearing aids, which might interfere with CT images - You may be asked to have certain blood work done prior to your exam. - Refrain from eating or drinking for a few hours before your CT scan (Restrictions regarding eating, drinking or medications will be provided when you call to schedule your exam)
+- Take off some or all of your clothing and wear a hospital gown for the duration of your exam - Remove metal objects, such as a belt, jewelry, dentures, eyeglasses and hearing aids, which might interfere with CT images - You may be asked to have certain blood work done prior to your exam. - Refrain from eating or drinking for a few hours before your CT scan - Refrain from taking certain medications before and after your CT scan (Restrictions regarding eating, drinking or medications will be provided when you call to schedule your exam)

 CT scans are very sensitive to motion and it is important to lay as still as possible and to follow certain breathing instructions during your scan in order to obtain the clearest image quality and accurate results.
 The CT technologist will provide you with your exam specific instructions prior to and throughout your study.
+CT scans are painless and take only a few minutes.